Emanuel AME Church – Charleston, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | Emanuel AME Church

 Emanuel AME Church in Charleston has a long history of freedom, slavery, rebellion, and peace.
-The church began in 1791 as an outgrowth of the Free African Society and was comprised of both slaves and free blacks.
-In 1818 it joined the African Methodist Episcopal (AME) denomination and became known as the Bethel Circuit.
-The church was led by a Reverend Morris Brown, himself a free black.
+The church began as an outgrowth of the Free African Society, formed in Philadelphia in 1787, and was comprised of both slaves and free blacks.
+In 1816, the year the AME denomination was formed, black members of Charleston’s Methodist Episcopal Church left over a dispute regarding burial grounds and joined the new African Methodist Episcopal (AME) denomination.
+The new AME church met in the Hampstead suburb (Charleston’s French Quarter) and was known as Bethel because it was one of three AME churches on part of the Bethel Circuit.
+The new church was led by a Reverend Morris Brown, himself a free black.

-The Bethel Circuit was burned in 1822 after a planned slave insurrection known as the Denmark Vesey conspiracy was discovered.
-The church was the suspected meeting place for the planning of the rebellion, and it was burned in retaliation.
+The church was burned in 1822 after a planned slave insurrection known as the Denmark Vesey conspiracy was discovered.
+The church was the suspected meeting place for the planning of the rebellion, and the burning was retaliation.
 Though Reverend Brown was acquitted of conspiracy in the plot, he nonetheless was forced out of South Carolina.
 Former slave Denmark Vesey, the conspiracy’s architect, was not as fortunate.
 He had been a founder and active member of the church and was convicted of using his skills as a religious leader to encourage slaves and free blacks to join the uprising.
 Vesey was kept in the city jail until he was hanged along with 36 of his co-conspirators.

 Though the church rebuilt, it was forced to close in 1834 due to a new law prohibiting any black person – free or enslaved – to worship without the oversight of whites.
 Fear of future slave revolts had gripped the city, and many residents erected iron spikes along their gates – known as chevaux-de-frise – to prevent rebelling blacks from entering their homes.
 An example of the ironwork remains at 27 King Street.

-However, members of the Bethel Circuit continued to congregate; they met secretly and illegally until the end of the Civil War.
-Once blacks were permitted to organize their own churches in 1865, Bethel was reborn as Emanuel AME Church.
+However, members of the AME church continued to congregate; they met secretly and illegally until the end of the Civil War.
+Once blacks were permitted to organize their own churches in 1865, the church was reborn as Emanuel AME Church.
 The first church under this new name was built in 1872 at the current site, yet was severely marred in the great earthquake of 1886.
-The present Gothic Revival building replaced the damaged church in 1891.
+The present Gothic Revival building replaced the damaged church in 1891 and was restored and stuccoed in 1949.
 Emanuel AME is known as the oldest AME church in the south.

 Emanuel AME Church – Additional Info